rokroskar/spark_workshop/README.md

 ```

 The number at the end of `https://[all ip addresses on your system]:8889/` is the port number on which the notebook is running.
 You can access it by simply going to https://localhost:8889 in your local browser.
 This will bring up a menacing message about an untrusted certificate, which you can safely ignore (we created a self-signed certificate during the notebook setup) and either click "Advanced -> Proceed to localhost" (in Chrome) or "I understand the risks -> Add Exception" (in Firefox) or simply "Continue" (in Safari).

+Note that the `--setup` option is only needed the first time you start the
+notebook (to set up your SSL certificate and password) -- you can leave it out
+when starting the notebook server up again at some later point.

 The notebooks are organized in three directories: